 Requests for accommodation are considered on an individual basis through an interactive process with the employee, supervisor and the disability coordinator.
 All discussions and outcomes are handled with the highest level of confidentiality.The Accommodation Process for Employees

-If you are a student seeking a reasonable accommodation, please contact your school’s designated 504 Coordinator or contact the Diversity & Equal Opportunity office by calling (713) 500-CALL (2255).
+If you are a student seeking a reasonable accommodation, please contact your school’s designated 504 Coordinator or contact the University Relations & Equal Opportunity office by calling (713) 500-CALL (2255).
 You may also complete and submit the request for a reasonable accommodation and accommodation certification form to the disability coordinator.